 Athletes try to harness this by developing “muscle memory” through practiced repetition.
 We can cultivate intelligent thinking in the same way so each chapter introduces “Thinking Habits” that serve as antidotes to the myths and rumors around us.

-What are the dangers of sharing church history stories—including faith-promoting ones—before you know whether they’re true?
+What are the dangers of sharing church history stories before you know if they’re true?

 But if faith is an action, if it involves mental exertion, if it is (as President Hinckley described it) like a muscle, then it is promoted by work, resistance, and training.
 In cognitive terms, it is promoted by conscientiously developing effective thinking habits.